TencentMediaLab/GME/GME Developer Manual/Mac Developer Manual/Mac SDK Developer Quick Start_intl.md

 ## Overview

 Thank you for using Tencent Cloud Game Multimedia Engine SDK.
-This document provides an overview that makes it easy for iOS developers to debug and integrate the APIs of Game Multimedia Engine.
+This document provides an overview that makes it easy for Mac developers to debug and integrate the APIs of Game Multimedia Engine.

 ## How to Use